Alphabet’s healthcare subsidiary Verily is expanding its startup investment program

 Verily’s move to expand its work with startups in healthcare comes on the heels of the company’s $1 billion cash infusion at the beginning of January.

-That round, led by the technology-focused private equity investment firm Silver Lake, and including the Ontario Teachers’ Pension Plan, was designed to support growth in key strategic areas including partnerships, business development and potential acquisitions, according to a statement.
+That round, led by the technology-focused private equity investment firm Silver Lake, and including the Ontario Teachers’ Pension Plan, was designed to support growth in key strategic areas, including partnerships, business development and potential acquisitions, according to a statement.

 “The companies that are in that space we are equity owners of,” says Harrison.
 “We want some upside from the things that we contribute that could enhance their business.”

-Harrison described Verily’s Partner Space investments as typical Series A or B deals, where the opportunity to work from the company’s South San Francisco campus was a complimentary perk, but not a prerequisite for taking Verily’s cash.
+Harrison described Verily’s Partner Space investments as typical Series A or B deals, where the opportunity to work from the company’s South San Francisco campus was a complementary perk, but not a prerequisite for taking Verily’s cash.

-Two companies that have taken Verily up on its offer, are Freenome, which uses artificial intelligence and genomic information for better cancer screening and diagnostics tests, and Culture Robotics, which uses automation and robotics to improve cell cultivation.
+Two companies that have taken Verily up on its offer are Freenome, which uses artificial intelligence and genomic information for better cancer screening and diagnostics tests, and Culture Robotics, which uses automation and robotics to improve cell cultivation.

 “The main thesis is digital health,” said Harrison of the company’s investment strategy.
 “Combining complex biological processes with very sophisticated informatics.
 It’s the nexus of biology and informatics that we tend to focus on.
 We are interested in healthcare innovations that the world needs.
 That humanity needs.”